dj2512/Alpha/README.md

-# Alpha
+## Alpha
 A product similar to ERP software.
 This is exclusively meant for IT Gopeshwar.

 Requirements: Microsoft Visual Studio, Micorsoft SQL Server.

-Installation:-
+## Installation:-

-1. $git clone https://github.com/printf-dj/Alpha.git or simply downlaod the zip file.
+1. Clone the repo on local machine using command $git clone https://github.com/printf-dj/Alpha.git or simply downlaod the zip file.

 2. Create a empty ASP.net website project in MS Visual Studio.